awsdocs/aws-systems-manager-user-guide/doc_source/sysman-install-managed-win.md

 # Step 6: Install SSM Agent for a hybrid environment \(Windows\)<a name="sysman-install-managed-win"></a>

 This topic describes how to install SSM Agent on Windows Server machines in a hybrid environment\.
-If you plan to use Linux machines in a hybrid environment, see the next step, [Step 5: Install SSM Agent for a hybrid environment \(Linux\)](sysman-install-managed-linux.md)\.
+If you plan to use Linux machines in a hybrid environment, see the previous step, [Step 5: Install SSM Agent for a hybrid environment \(Linux\)](sysman-install-managed-linux.md)\.

 **Important**
 This procedure is for servers and virtual machines \(VMs\) in an on\-premises or hybrid environment\.
 To download and install SSM Agent on an EC2 instance for Windows Server, see [Installing and configuring SSM Agent on EC2 instances for Windows Server](sysman-install-ssm-win.md)\.